 We spend today exploring Templar territories in the Larzac region to the east of Albi, visiting Sainte-Eulalie de Cernon, their regional headquarters (commanderie), and their stunningly picturesque fortified village of La Couvertoirade.
 Sainte-Eulalie de Cernon occupies a deep valley between ridges of the Larzac.
 It is the best-preserved Templar commandery in France, having been established by the Order in 1159, and then taken over by the Hospitallers when Philip IV eliminated the Templars.
 La Couvertoirade, in a wildly beautiful setting, deep in the Larzac on the edge of the Cévennes National Park, was a Templar stronghold until the fall of the Order, when it also was taken over by the Knights Hospitaller who built the village’s curtain wall between 1439 and 1450.
 This wall still stands, and within it are a church, a small château, and a number of lovely old houses.

 We return to Albi in the late afternoon and, time permitting, make a brief stop to view the Millau Viaduct, a cable-stayed road-bridge that spans the valley of the river Tarn.
-Designed by the French structural engineer Michel Virlogeux and British architect Norman Foster, it is the tallest bridge in the world.
+Designed by the French structural engineer Michel Virlogeux and British architect Norman Foster, it is one of the tallest bridges in the world.
 (Overnight Albi) BL

 Conques - 1 night

-Day 6: Sunday 25 September, Albi – Cordes-sur-Ciel – Najac – Conques
+Day 6: Sunday 29 September, Albi – Cordes-sur-Ciel – Rodez – Conques

-After lunchtime in Najac, we turn east again into deep, heavily forested valleys formed by the river Lot to Conques, one of France’s greatest treasures.
-Tonight we stay in a delightful small hotel occupying a late medieval house next to Conques’ famous church.
-(Overnight Conques) BD
+We then drive north to Conques, one of France’s greatest treasures.
+Tonight, we stay in a delightful small hotel occupying a late medieval house next to Conques’ famous church.
+(Overnight Conques) BLD

 Saint-Jean-Lespinasse - 1 night